ushakov/photo-measure/SPEC.md

 *   **Units Selector:** Global dropdown for measurement units (mm, cm, inches) affecting all measurements.
 *   **Clear All:** Button to remove all calibration and measurement points/lines.
-*   **Tool Selection:** Clearly visible buttons or a toolbar for switching between specific interaction modes (e.g., "Calibrate Points," "Add Measurement Points," "Define Measurement Lines").
+*   **Tool Selection:** Clearly visible buttons or a toolbar for switching between interaction modes (e.g., "Calibrate," "Measure").
+Lines are created automatically, so no separate "Define Lines" tool is needed.
 Pan/Zoom is inherently available.

 ---